shikharish/kgp-scripts/README.md

 # erp-scripts
-Personal collection of ERP Automation scripts
+Personal collection of ERP and KGP-related scripts